saz/puppet-vim/README.md

 * Default: dark
 * Description: Terminal background colour.
 This affects the colour scheme used by VIM to do syntax highlighting.

+###* opt_indent
+* Accepted values: true or false
+* Default: true
+* Description: If true, Vim loads indentation rules and plugins according to the detected filetype.

+###* opt_lastposition
+* Accepted values: true or false
+* Default: true
+* Description: If true, Vim jumps to the last known position when reopening a file.

 ###* opt_powersave
 * Accepted values: true or false
 * Default: true